lukealbao/tictac/README.md

 understanding anything in this repo.

 **I've chosen to map index-0 to the bottom right of the board.
-The numbering goes up by one as you move left-to-right.
+The numbering goes up by one as you move right-to-left.
 The next index after hitting the left edge is the right edge (rather than the cell directly above).**